 Schisandra (Schisandra chinensis) – Adaptogen, adrenal tonic and immunomodulatory herb with thyroid stimulating activity.
 Used for support in Hashimoto’s.
 Supports liver health and may help with stress-related infertility.

 Rhodiola (Rhodiola rosea) – Another adaptogen and adrenal tonic that provides reproductive system support.

 Licorice (Glycyrrhiza glabra) – An adaptogen and adrenal tonic that also contains phytoestrogens that may balance the body’s estrogen activities.
-Also an immunomodulator.
+It is also an immunomodulator.
 Also provides liver support.
 Healthy liver function is required for hormonal balance.
-More information on licorice here…

 Guggal (Commiphora mukul) – Ayurvedic tonic that supports T4-T3 conversion and healthy reproductive function.